-If you were a federal employee, you could also choose to have Medicare payments taken out of your Office of Personnel Management annuity.
+As a federal employee, you could also choose to have Medicare payments taken out of your Office of Personnel Management annuity.
 However, this is only possible if you’re not receiving Social Security or RRB benefits when you choose this.

 Our agents are available to answer any questions and even help you compare plans so you can choose the right one.
 Our agents provide this service free of charge to current and potential customers.

 All you have to do is call them today or fill out our convenient online rate form.
-Then you’ll be able to connect with the best rates for Medigap and Medicare Advantage plans in your area.
+Then, you’ll be able to connect with the best rates for Medigap and Medicare Advantage plans in your area.